luiscosio/MechWatch/README.md

 Environment variables (e.g., `HF_TOKEN`, `WATCHDOG_DTYPE`) are honored.
 The script assumes the virtual environment is already activated and will:

 1. Recalibrate the truthfulness, cyber-misuse, and bio-defense profiles (all in bfloat16).
-2. Re-run `notebooks/stress_test.ipynb` via nbconvert to refresh metrics/CSV/JSON exports.
+2. Flip to float16 inference, then re-run `notebooks/stress_test.ipynb` via nbconvert to refresh metrics/CSV/JSON exports.
-3. Launch a quick runtime smoke test using the cyber-misuse vector.
+3. Launch a quick runtime smoke test using the cyber-misuse vector (still in float16).

 Need to see which prompt is slowing things down (e.g., on WMDP)?
 Run with debug logging: